chipcullen/chipcullen_com/src/posts/where-to-begin.md

 title: "Where to begin?
 How I start a visual design for the web"
 date: 2015-01-04
 draft: false
-tags: [design, process, starting, Web Design]
+tags: [design, process, starting, webdesign]
 permalink: "where-to-begin/"
 ---